konstantinos61-0/CS50x/pset7/README.md

 **Distribution Code**: Availble at: https://cdn.cs50.net/2026/x/psets/7/songs.zip (accessed 16/3/2026).
 It includes:
 - `songs.db`: the SQLite database that stores data from Spotify about songs and their artists.
 - 1-8 empty `.sql` files: Should be filled with my answers to each question from 1 to 8.
-- answers.txt: empty file for me to answer the final question
+- `answers.txt`: empty file for me to answer the final question

-I studied the schema of the songs.db database and wrote one sql query in each .sql file to:
+I studied the schema of the songs.db database and wrote one sql query in each `.sql` file to:
 1. List the names of all songs in the database.
 2. List the names of all songs in increasing order of tempo.
 3. List the names of the top 5 longest songs, in descending order of length.